Rustin170506/ticdc.slide/slides.md

 </style>

 <!--
-As you can see, TiCDC is a distributed cluster.
+As you can known, TiCDC is a distributed cluster.
 We call each TiCDC instance a capture.
-Each capture can have multiple goroutines to process the data.
+Each capture can have multiple roles to process the data.

-We can see there are two types of goroutines.
+We can see there are two types of roles.
 One is the owner.
 The other one is the processor.
-So it is logical concept.
+So it's just logical concept.
+Not physical concept.
 You only can have one owner in a TiCDC cluster.
 But you can have multiple processors.

 The owner is responsible for scheduling the tables and executing the DDL.

 The processor is responsible for replicating data for a changefeed.
 Each processor can only process one changefeed.
 And a changefeed can replicate multiple tables.

+Maybe you have a question.
+What is the Changefeed?
+You can think it's just a configuration for some tables.
+Users can write a configuration file to describe the changefeed.
+And then TiCDC will replicate the data for the tables in the changefeed.

-So we can see there are multiple pipelines in a processor.
+We can see there are multiple pipelines in a processor.
 The pipeline is responsible for replicating data for a table.
 Each pipeline has four components.

 The first one is the puller.
 It is responsible for pulling the data from TiKV.

 The second one is the sorter.
 It is responsible for sorting the data.

 The third one is the mounter.
 It is responsible for decoding the data.

 The last one is the sink.
 It is responsible for sending the data to the downstream.

 As you can see, the core of TiCDC is the table pipeline.
-So let's take a look at the table pipeline.
+So let's take a deeper look at the table pipeline.
 -->

 ---